 Electronically.
 Send electronic comments to EPA at: A-and-R-Docket@epa.gov.
-Avoid sending confidential business information.
+Avoid sending confidential business information (CBI).
 We accept comments as e-mail attachments or on disk.
-Either way, they must be in WordPerfect 5.1 or 6.0 or ASCII file format.
+Either way, they must be in WordPerfect version 5.1, 6.1 or Corel 8 file format.
 Avoid the use of special characters and any form of encryption.
 You may file your comments on this proposed rule online at many Federal Depository Libraries.
-Be sure to identify all comments and data by Docket number A-2000-13.
+Be sure to identify all comments and data by docket number A-2000-13.

 Public inspection.
-You may read the proposed rule (including paper copies of comments and data submitted electronically, minus anything claimed as confidential business information) at the Office of Air and Radiation Docket and Information Center located at 401 M Street, SW, Washington, DC 20460.
-They are available for public inspection from 8:30 a.m. to 5:30 p.m., Monday through Friday, excluding legal holidays.
+You may read the proposed rule (including paper copies of comments and data submitted electronically, minus anything claimed as CBI) at the Office of Air and Radiation Docket and Information Center located at 401 M Street, SW, Washington, DC 20460.
+They are available for public inspection from 8 a.m. to 5:30 p.m., Monday through Friday, excluding legal holidays.
 A reasonable fee may be charged for copying.Start Further Info

 FOR FURTHER INFORMATION CONTACT: